 Art is required at GCSE level for many Architecture degree courses.
 A great emphasis is placed on creativity and artistic talent.
-If a student cannot offer GCSE Art then a portfolio of evidence consisting of 10 pieces of quality work similar to a GCSE Art portfolio needs to be presented to the University for consideration.
+If a student cannot offer GCSE Art at grade A, then a portfolio of Art work must be presented to the University for consideration.
 GCSE Design Technology is a very useful contributory subject but is not essential for an Architecture degree.
+A Design Technology portfolio will not be accepted in place of an Art portfolio for Architecture.